-There is a whole year’s worth of entertaining and enlightening celebrations and festivals in Fort Smith.
+There is a whole year’s worth of celebrations and festivals in Fort Smith.
 Here is a collection of events that happen annually – but check the Community Calendar for other great events happening now.

 Aurora College Week - An annual event with contests, live music, tours of Aurora College, Thebacha campus, and an outdoor barbecue.
 Snow or shine!
 The whole community is welcome.

 Ice & Snow Races - Snowmobile, ATVs, motorbikes and side-by-sides races!
 They host ice racing, drag racing and cross country that include kids and ladies classes!

 Wood Buffalo Frolics - A four-day carnival celebrating spring’s impending arrival.
 Events include dog-team racing, snowmobile racing, a talent show, northern games and competitions, the Mad Trapper’s old time dance, and activities for children.
 Keep an eye out for the Muffaloose mascot, who just might make an appearance.